21 Different Types of Ants in Oregon

 19. Smooth Carpenter Ant

-The Smooth Carpenter Ant is a species of ant found in Oregon and throughout the western United States.
+The Smooth Carpenter Ant is found in Oregon and throughout the western United States.

 These ants are known for their large, reddish-black heads and smooth, shiny bodies.
 They are usually seen traveling in colonies, looking for food sources.